zip-rs/zip-old/README.md

 The features available are:

+* `aes-crypto`: Enables decryption of files which were encrypted with AES.
+Supports AE-1 and AE-2 methods.
+* `bzip2`: Enables the BZip2 compression algorithm.
 * `deflate`: Enables the deflate compression algorithm, which is the default for zipfiles
-* `bzip2`: Enables the BZip2 compression algorithm.
 * `time`: Enables features using the [time](https://github.com/rust-lang-deprecated/time) crate.

 All of these are enabled by default.